Topsort/building-blocks/README.md

    </div>
    ```

-1. Call `useProductPromotion` at each time you want to refresh Promote buttons:
+1. Call `useProductPromotion` to have the Promote buttons rendered, and each time you want to have the Promote buttons rerendered such as after navigating to a new page of products or filtering the product list:

    ```js
    tsBlocks.useProductPromotion();